 Why this matters for transactional emails:

-• Inbox overload: Users receive hundreds of emails daily, causing important transactional messages to get buried
+- Inbox overload: Users get hundreds of emails a day.
+Key messages get buried.

-• Delayed visibility: Users may not check email immediately for time-sensitive notifications
+- Delayed visibility: Users may not check email for urgent items.

-• Single point of failure: If email fails, users miss critical information
+- Single point of failure: If email fails, users miss key info.

-• No real-time engagement: Email doesn't enable instant action the way in-app notifications do
+- No real-time action: Email cannot drive instant action like in-app notifications can.

 The complementary approach: